Graham Building (Aurora, Illinois): History

 The Graham Building was designed by George Grant Elmslie, a leading student of Louis Sullivan.
 It was one of five buildings Elmslie designed in Aurora, Illinois.
 The Graham Building is the tallest of the buildings he designed for the city.
 William Graham was a contractor who commissioned the building.
 He immigrated from Nova Scotia, Canada in the 1890s.
 He owned this building until his death in the 1950s.
 The National Park Service listed it on the National Register of Historic Places on March 19, 1982.
 On September 10, 1986, it was listed as a contributing property to the Stolp Island Historic District.

 Architecture

 The eight-story building was designed the Prairie School architectural style.
 It is trapezoidal in shape, and is built with steel-reinforced concrete.
 The exterior is brick in a stretcher bond, with a polished granite first floor street facade.
 Casement windows with transoms are wood-framed.
-Windows on the side facades are standard double-hung windows.
-Little effort was put into the side facade because it was thought that other office buildings would soon be built adjacent to it.
-Entry doors are recessed 4 ft from the edge of the openings.
+Windows on the side façades are standard double-hung units.
+Little attention was given to these elevations, as it was anticipated that adjacent office buildings would soon be constructed.
+The entry doors are recessed 4 feet (1.2 m) from the edge of the openings.
 The main facades at Stolp Avenue and the Fox River feature decorative terracotta and brick coursing designs below the second story windows.